sketchplugins/plugin-directory/README.md

 - [Cloudinary Plugin](https://github.com/cloudinary-devs/cloudinary-sketch-plugin), by Maya Shavin: Cloudinary plugin for Sketch projects
 - [CodeWave](https://github.com/netease-lcap/sketch-plugin), by liuyiqi: 导出 Sketch 设计稿中的任意部分到 CodeWave
 - [Codia Ai Design: Screenshot to Editable Sketch Design](https://codia.ai/image-to-sketch), by Codia.AI: Transform screenshots into editable Sketch UI designs effortlessly.
 Simply upload a snapshot of an app or website, and let our tool do the rest.
 Then, begin our design journey.
-- [Collapse All Artboards And Groups](https://github.com/littlebusters/Collapse-All-Artboards-and-Groups), by littlebusters: Collapse all artboards and groups in the current document.
 - [Color Copy Paste](https://github.com/sonnylazuardi/color-copy-paste), by Sonny Lazuardi Hermawan:
-- [Color Variables Migrator](https://github.com/sketch-hq/color-variables-migrator), by Sketch: Migrate your Layers and Styles to use Color Variables
 - [Colors → Code](https://github.com/Sugarcode-Team/colors-to-code-sketch-plugin-live), by Sugarcode: Export Colors as organized Stylesheets for Android, CSS, Less, SCSS, Sass, React, ReactNative, Stylus, PostCSS and CSS Crush.
 - [Copy Optimized SVG Code](https://github.com/chenxsan/copy-optimized-svg-code), by chenxsan: Sketch plugin to copy optimized svg code
 - [Copy Updater](https://github.com/lizhengDesign/Sketch-CopyUpdater), by Li Zheng: A Sketch plugin that updates copy based on selected JSON